What's clear space? How should I use it for my business branding?

 Cluttered designs distract your audience from everything that the design contains.

-Especially in the case of a logo, you want your brand to be recognized.
-Your logo is what connects with customers and it is the #1 item that they will associate with your brand.
+You want your brand identity to be recognized, especially with a logo.
+Your logo connects with customers and is the #1 item that they will associate with your brand.

-If your logo is used in cluttered, sloppy and messy ways, your audience will anticipate that your company is also cluttered, sloppy and messy.
+If your logo is cluttered and messy, your potential customers will assume your company is also cluttered and messy.

-That's why having an understanding of logo clear space is really beneficial to blank space branding.
+That's why understanding logo clear space is beneficial to blank space branding.

-It also makes it very easy to decide how exactly to place your logo in different situations and across different media.
+It also makes it easy to decide on important elements, like how to place your logo across media.

-Introducing the design standard of clear space into your logo will really help clean up your designs across the board.
-From your website to business cards to your product labels and packaging, the design element of logo clear space is an oft-overlooked, yet crucial concept to get correct.
+Introducing the design standard of clear space into your logo will help clean up your designs across the board.
+From your website to your product labels and packaging, the design element of logo clear space is often overlooked, yet it is a crucial concept to correct.

 Interested in professional design for your custom labels?
 Read more about our custom label design services here.